caleb-kahan/epicGraphics/README.md

 revolution [shape_name] [constants] [axis] [axis number]
 ```

 The program creates a revolution of the shape stored previously that has the color described by the constants and revolving 360 degrees around the [axis] = [axis number]. [axis] can be x, y, or z, and [axis number] can be any number.
+The bigger the axis number, the farther away the object will be from the axis of rotation, and the bigger the radius the revolution will be.
+This can help create holes in the 3d object.

 **Example**:
 ```